-- 12.5 "Growing Together" is North West Leicestershire's Cultural Strategy setting out the common vision and shared goals for all those involved in the cultural life of the area. - 12.6 The Licensing Authority will seek to carry out its function under the Licensing Act 2003 in the spirit of the Cultural Strategy.
-It will monitor the impact of licensing on the provision of regulated entertainment, and particularly live music and dancing, ensuring that local cultural officers are regularly consulted about the impact on local culture. - 12.7 Care will be needed to ensure that only necessary, proportionate and reasonable licensing conditions impose any restrictions on these events. - 12.8 As part of implementing local authority cultural strategy, proper account will be taken of the need to encourage and promote a broad range of entertainment, particularly live music, dancing and theatre, including the performance of a wide range of traditional and historic plays, for the wider cultural benefit of communities.
+- 12.5 North West Leicestershire District Council has adopted a Sustainable Communities Strategy which sets out the common vision and shared goals for all those involved in the cultural life of the area. - 12.6 The Licensing Authority will seek to carry out its function under the Licensing Act 2003 in the spirit of the Cultural Strategy.
+It will monitor the impact of licensing on the provision of regulated entertainment, and particularly live music and dancing, ensuring that local cultural officers are regularly consulted about the impact on local culture. - 12.7 Care will be needed to ensure that only necessary, proportionate and reasonable licensing conditions impose any restrictions on these events. - 12.8 As part of implementing the local authority cultural strategy, proper account will be taken of the need to encourage and promote a broad range of entertainment, particularly live music, dancing and theatre, including the performance of a wide range of traditional and historic plays, for the wider cultural benefit of communities.